What is NHS Continuing Healthcare?

 - other significant care needs

 Fast track assessment

-If your health, or that of someone you care for, seems to be getting worse rapidly, ask your doctor, nurse, occupational therapist or other health professional about completing a fast track assessment.
-This is different form of CHC that provides a faster form of assessment in response to the health of person rapidly deteriorating.
+If your health, or that of someone you care for, seems to be getting worse rapidly, ask your doctor, nurse, occupational therapist, or other health professional about completing a fast track assessment.
+This is a different form of CHC that provides a faster form of assessment in response to the health of a person rapidly deteriorating.